liuqx0717/COMS6998/README.md

 ## Why not directly commit to `master` branch?

 Suppose that you make two commits `E` and `F` to the `master` branch of your local repository.
-In the mean time, someone else makes two commits `E'` and `F'` to the `master` branch of the remote repository, which is shown below:
+In the mean time, someone else makes two commits `E'` and `F'` to the `master` branch of the remote repository, as shown below:

 ![branch-graph](/github-instructions-1.svg)